Spoiler Alert: not much it would seem!

 Interestingly, how mobile friendly your landing pages are does influence Quality Score; even if your ads are not specifically targeting mobile users.
 With Google’s recent push to make mobile usability a larger factor for organic rankings this makes sense.
 Today, it should not be surprising that we need mobile friendly pages!
 However, it is important to not cut corners with your landing pages even if they are only targeting desktop users.

 - Bounce rate, engagement, conversion rate

 One might think that these are the most telling metrics for the quality and relevance of a landing page –but not as it pertains specifically to Quality Score.
-While bounce rate is a factor for organic rankings; it does not directly impact Google AdWords Quality Score.
+While bounce rate is a factor for organic rankings; it does not directly impact Google Ads Quality Score.
 On one hand, I can see how conversion rate could be manipulated easily by the advertiser since they could put the conversion pixel on the landing page itself but I don’t see how the other metrics can influence the organic side of things but not paid.